 The most drastic option is deleting the entire backup from Acronis Cloud.
+When a backup is deleted, all of its data is permanently erased.
+Deleted ata cannot be recovered.

 In Acronis True Image:

 Click the down arrow icon next to the backup to delete, and then click Delete.
 The backup and all its versions, settings, and schedule will be deleted.